A topic from the subject of Inorganic Chemistry in Chemistry.

 Discussion:

-The results of the experiment show that phenolphthalein and litmus can be used to identify the acidic or basic nature of a solution.
-Phenolphthalein turns pink in basic solutions and colorless in acidic solutions, while litmus turns red in acidic solutions and blue in basic solutions.
+The results of the experiment demonstrate that phenolphthalein and litmus paper can be used as indicators to identify the acidic or basic nature of a solution.
+Phenolphthalein turns pink in basic solutions and remains colorless in acidic solutions.
+Litmus paper changes color depending on the pH: red litmus turns blue in basic solutions, and blue litmus turns red in acidic solutions.

 Share on: